The Chase Sapphire Preferred Card 100,000-Point Bonus Is Back for a Limited Time

 - You’ve opened five or more cards from any issuer in the past 24 months (except most small-business cards): Known as the Chase 5/24 rule, this unofficial policy will likely prevent you from being approved for the card.

-- You already have a Sapphire Preferred Card in your wallet: If you currently hold the Sapphire Preferred Card or Chase Sapphire Reserve®, you’re out of luck.
+- You already have a Sapphire Preferred Card in your wallet: If you currently hold the Sapphire Preferred Card, you’re out of luck.

 Also, this card is geared toward those with good to excellent credit — that is, a score of 670 or higher on FICO’s scale.
 If you’re not in the good credit score range or better, you probably won’t get approved.